 Meadow Maintenance – The Balance Between Wild Flowers and Grasses

 Oh, how times have changed.
-A generation ago stock farmers, although they understood the medicinal benefits of wildflowers in their pasture, would seek ways of controlling “weeds” in order to achieve higher-yielding crops to feed the nation with.
+A generation ago stock farmers, although they understood the medicinal benefits of wildflower meadows in their pasture, would seek ways of controlling “weeds” in order to achieve higher-yielding crops to feed the nation with.
 Now that farmers have chemical herbicides to help them, we gardeners are worried about the decline in wildflower populations.
-So much so that choose to grow them in our own plots.
+So much so that we choose to grow them in our own plots.
 But we’re the opposite of food-producing farmers – we view grass as a weed that spoils our wildflower plots.

 So how can we control the ratio of grass to flowers in domestic situations?

 Appreciating The Beauty And Wildlife Value Of Grass

 Garden designers such as Piet Oudolf deliberately add grasses into their planting plans.
 The texture, movement and sounds of grasses moving in the wind bring the design to life.